ByAnthony/covid_stories/README.md

 ## Brief

-The brief was to produce an app that could be used to support charities during the hard time of Covid by sharing stories and memories, allowing a user to add, edit/update, remove memories/charities/events.
+The idea was to produce an app that could be used to support charities during the hard time of Covid by sharing stories and memories, allowing a user to add, edit/update, remove memories/charities/events.

 It is based on